sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 ### Testing state-machines

-Like with the decision tables, we want to use the state machine model to derive tests for our software system.
+Like with the decision tables, we want to use the state machine model to derive tests for the software system.

 First, we will have a look at what might be implemented incorrectly.
 An obvious error that can be made is a transition going to the wrong state.
-This will cause the system to act incorrectly so we want the tests to catch such errors.
+This will cause the system to act incorrectly, so we want the tests to catch such errors.
 Additionally, the conditions in conditional transitions and the actions in transition can be wrong.
 Finally, the behavior of a state should stay the same at all times.
 This means that moving from and to a state should not change the behavior of that state.

-For state machines we have a couple of test coverages.
+For state machines, we have a couple of test coverages.
 In this chapter we go over three mainly used ways of defining test coverage:

 - **State coverage:** each state has to be reached at least once
 - **Transition coverage:** each transition has to be exercised at least once
 - **Paths:** not exactly a way of describing test coverage, but we use paths to derive test cases

-To achieve the state coverage we generally bring the system in a state through transitions and then assert that the system is in that state.
+To achieve the state coverage, we generally bring the system in a state through transitions and then assert that the system is in that state.
-To test a single transition (for transition coverage) a bit more steps are needed:
+To test a single transition (for transition coverage), more steps are needed:

-1. Bring system in state that the transition goes out of
+1. Bring the system in state that the transition under test goes out of
 2. Assert that the system is indeed in that state
 3. Trigger the transition's event.
 4. If there is an action: check if this action has happened